aghArdeshir/insided-assessment/README.md

 - I used inline styles here and there exactly for no reason!
 - I did not use routing as the application did not need it.
 I just used a state-machine-like thing (bunch of if and else ifs to be honest)
+- I relied on browser date just for simplicity

 TODO: